edgefarm/examples/data-export/README.md

 application.core.oam.dev/data-export-network created
 ```

-This creates a new application network within edgefarm.network.
+This creates a new application network within EdgeFarm.network.
 This network consists of a 10 MB intermediate buffer on the participating edge nodes and a 100 MB buffer in the main network (usually in the cloud), which collects and aggregates the edge buffers.
 All buffers are managed in the respective file system.
 Alternatively, they can also be created in memory.

 The application definition [manifest/application.yaml](manifest/application.yaml) contains a reference to the docker image of example application `publish-export-data`.
 If necessary, you can modify the docker image's tag for the correct version of the application image.